lodewijn/portfolio/03_reusable_code/README.md

 and then calculating the sensitivity of each decision based on the distributions of the outcomes of each universe.

-# Published App and Digital Identifier
+# Published App And Digital Identifier
 You can find the published app here: https://lodewijn.shinyapps.io/combinedShiny/.

 And the digital identifier: https://doi.org/10.5281/zenodo.18232364.